Wednesday, December 25, 2013

 A large screw driver

-Next turn your springs up so that the chessecloth like covering is on the top, and tear it completely off if you did not take it off completely before bringing it home, and throw this piece in the trash.
-Next take your good wire cutters and cut at the corner where the X's are at the bottom of your springs.
+Next turn your springs up so that the cheese cloth like covering is on the top, and tear it completely off, and throw this piece in the trash.

 Monday, January 12, 2009